becomingbabyman/eunoia-desktop/README.md

 probably start with writing json to *local.data/eunoia or something along those lines

 search
-- [] index all the transcriptions and categories, (flexsearch?)
+- [x] index everything in meilisearch
-- [] return results in an autocomplete list view
+- [x] return results in an autocomplete list view

 graph
-- [] render all files in a force directed graph
+- [] render all files in a force directed graph connected by categories

 progress bar
 - [] render a progress bar or at least a spinner when transcribing

+scripts/pipes/shortcuts/integrations
+- [] connect to apple shortcuts
+- [] on transcribe hook
+- [] on summarize/categorize hook
+- [] example pipe to notes app..
+- [] integrate n8n and/or activepieces
+- [] expose a user scripts dir
+- [] list/visualize all data pipelines